pazone/ashot/README.md

 #####Taking screenshot of web element

-To take screenshot of element we just need to set the locator.
+To take a screenshot of element we just need to set the locator.
  ```java
  new AShot()
    .componentSelector(By.cssSelector("#my_element"))